 "Ah yes.
 Anakin's perpetual hate of mornings," Obi-Wan nodded in understanding.
 "The one constant in the universe."

 "I'm taking advantage of his spring habits to get a little time for myself," Ahsoka explained.
-"Running, for instance, isn't as fun when you're competing against a fifty-year-old with the body of a person maybe half his age, and enough midi-chlorians to lift a small planet.
+"Running, for instance, isn't as fun when you're competing against a fifty-year-old with the body of a person maybe half his age, and enough midichlorians to tear apart a small planet.
 Care to join me?” she offered.

 “On your run?”
 Obi-Wan shook his head.
 “Thank you, but I'll have to respectfully decline.
 My stamina hasn't been quite the same since–“ Mustafar. “–since I became the Tatooine hermit,” he finished awkwardly, hoping that Ahsoka wouldn't have noticed his slight hesitation but knowing that she did.

 Ahsoka narrowed her eyes.
 “Since Mustafar, you mean,” she said calmly.
-“You are allowed to say the name, you know.
+“You are allowed to say it out loud, you know.
 It's not a taboo or anything.”

 “I know,” Obi-Wan replied, looking anywhere but at Ahsoka.